mindset-dojo/mindset-dojo.github.io/_insights/2025-10-23-demonstration-becomes-dojo.md

   - center
   - meet
   - resonate
-excerpt: A reflection on our recent MetaShift Community Demonstration with Zen Leader — Off the Cushion, where the wisdom of the crowd helped clarify our signature form: Integration Under Fire.
+excerpt: "A reflection on our recent MetaShift Community Demonstration with Zen Leader — Off the Cushion, where the wisdom of the crowd helped clarify our signature form: Integration Under Fire."
 ---

 Last weekend, Kyle Ingersoll and I had the opportunity to share with the **Zen Leader — Off the Cushion** community — a higher-level dojo practice in every sense.